Home Grow PFL Looks to Saudi to Grow MMA in MENA

 PFL is also setting up an MMA training academy in conjunction with PIF in Saudi Arabia, which is set to launch early next year.

-“50% of MMA fans are 18-35 years old, which is a great match for the young Saudi and MENA demographic,” he tells us.
+“50 percent of MMA fans are 18-35 years old, which is a great match for the young Saudi and MENA demographic,” he tells us.

 The investment lines up with Saudi Arabia’s Vision 2030, which aims to diversify the kingdom’s economy and invest in entertainment, sports, and leisure, among other things.

-It also pits Saudi against neighboring UAE, which has risen to become a hub for combat sports owing largely to the personal interest of Abu Dhabi’s deputy ruler, Sheikh Tahnoun Bin Zayed al Nahyan, whose passion for combat sports has led to Brazilian jiu-jitsu becoming the UAE’s national sport.
+It also pits Saudi against neighboring UAE, which has risen to become a hub for combat sports owing largely to the personal interest of Abu Dhabi’s deputy ruler, HH Sheikh Tahnoun Bin Zayed al Nahyan, whose passion for combat sports has led to Brazilian jiu-jitsu becoming the UAE’s national sport.

 In February, PFL organized its first Super Fight in Riyadh, PFL vs. Bellator, in association with the General Entertainment Authority of Saudi Arabia.
 The event was held at a 5,500-seat venue that was built in one week, which Davis says is a testament to what can be done in Saudi Arabia.